dbushell/docker-wordpress-scripts/README.md

 [![npm version](https://badge.fury.io/js/docker-wordpress-scripts.svg)](https://badge.fury.io/js/docker-wordpress-scripts)

 DWS is a small set of scripts to manage WordPress containers in Docker.
-It uses an [nginx-proxy](https://github.com/jwilder/nginx-proxy/) for `*.localhost` domains to avoid manual port assignment.
+It uses a [Traefik docker network](https://github.com/dbushell/docker-traefik) for `*.localhost` domains to avoid manual port assignment.

 **This is work in progress and unstable!**